 Each bedroom is furnished with a desk, twin bed, dresser, and closet.
 Each apartment contains one-two bathrooms, a full kitchen with gas stove, full-size refrigerator, sink, and cabinets.
 Each apartment has a living area complete with a dining table and chairs, couch/love-seat, coffee table, desk and chair.
 Apartments on the second and third floor of DePaul have access to balconies.
 The apartments also offer a stackable washer/dryer for residents’ convenience; and a dishwasher.
 Parking is available at DePaul for an additional fee through the Office of Public Safety.
 However, because the number of residents exceeds the number of parking spaces available, the Office of Public Safety holds a parking selection process shortly before continuing student move-in day that distributes parking spaces through a lottery process.

 St. John’s makes every effort to have housing available to those students who will typically benefit most from the personal and community support of living in University Housing.
 First-year students greatly benefit from the campus and community support, and the convenience of University Housing can help students transition to the start of law school.
-First-year entering law students can submit their housing deposit through April 15, 2020 for University Housing.
-All law students are still able to submit a housing deposit January 6-April 15 and deposits are taken on a first-come, first-serve basis.
+First-year entering law students can submit their housing deposit through April 15, 2021 for University Housing.
+All law students are still able to submit a housing deposit through April 15 and deposits are taken on a first-come, first-serve basis.

 There are approximately 70 bedroom spaces available in DePaul for law students.
 All law students are assigned to an apartment with residents of the same gender in single occupancy bedrooms.
 Students sign a contract to live in DePaul for the academic year (mid-August to mid-May).
 Summer housing is available for an additional cost in the Henley Road Complex.